 From years of evolution fear is trying to protect you from shame, abandonment and emotional pain, it is outdated but still grips you in an emotional and biological way.
 This might be the reason but what can you do about it?

 The reason that you are not confident is that you are trying to outrun the fear.
 The fear protects you, but on the other hand, can debilitate you.

 If you accept and understand the function of fear you can learn to notice it in these situations and even start to use that emotional and tense energy in a more positive way.

 It’s normal to look at others and to see how they look act or say and to beat yourself up, why I , thinner better looking, more intelligent or funny?
 It can be anything, any excuse as to why you are not confident but they are.
 However, the only thing they have is self-respect and love for themselves.
 They see their own value and so should you.
 They realise people want them around and respect their opinion and that in order to achieve anything, you are going to have to fail a few times in order to master it.

 You have what it takes!
 Because if you weren’t up to the task you wouldn’t be searching for this topic.

 Do you want to make friends?
 Get a new job or find a partner?
 Think about what it is that you want, then you won’t just be thinking about it.
 Know what direction you want to take, know that people are interested in what you have to say and that you have what it takes to achieve your goals if you put the work in.

-You might think you are but you are not.
-You have the ability to change and be confident.
-You just have to understand what you are scared of and embrace that tense, scared emotion that comes up until it just diminishes.
+You might think you are but you are not, you have the ability to change and be confident.
+Understand what you are scared of and embrace that tense, scared emotion that comes up until it just diminishes.
 Keep on going and eventually, you will become more than the anxiety and confidence will ensue.

 Confidence is achievable.
 Labelling yourself as not being confident has been a part of your life and identity for so long that you probably believe it’s true.
 If you put the work in however you can be more confident in yourself.